minishift/minishift/docs/troubleshooting.md

 <a name="error-getting-state-for-host-machine-does-not-exist"></a>
 ### Error: getting state for host: machine does not exist

-If you are using Windows, the problem is likely to be either an outdated version of Virtual Box or you forgot to use `--vm-driver virtualbox` option when starting minishift.
+If you use Windows, ensure that you used the `--vm-driver virtualbox` flag with the `minishift start` command.
+Alternatively, the problem is likely to be an outdated version of Virtual Box.

-We recommend to use `Virtualbox >= 5.1.12` to avoid this issue.
+It is recommended to use `Virtualbox >= 5.1.12` to avoid this issue.

 <a name="users-authentication"></a>
 ## Users and authentication

+<a name="some-special-characters-cause-passwords-to-fail"></a>
 ### Some special characters cause passwords to fail

 Depending on your operating system and shell environment, certain special characters